QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/turbineexport.rst

 	----------------------------------------Vortex Core Parameters------------------------------------------------------
 	Only used if waketype = 0
 	1.00                                     BOUNDCORERADIUS    - the fixed core radius of the bound blade vortex (fraction of local chord) [0-1]
-	0.05                                     WAKECORERADIUS     - the intial core radius of the free wake vortex (fraction of local chord) [0-1]
+	0.05                                     WAKECORERADIUS     - the initial core radius of the free wake vortex (fraction of local chord) [0-1]
 	800.00                                   VORTEXVISCOSITY    - the turbulent vortex viscosity 0                                        VORTEXSTRAIN       - calculate vortex strain 0 = OFF, 1 = ON
 	20                                       MAXSTRAIN          - the maximum element strain, before elements are removed from the wake [-]